simranhaldar/simranhaldar/README.md

 ## 👨‍💻 About Me

-Data Analyst with 2.5 years of Automation Engineering experience and a strong foundation in SQL, Python, Power BI, and Tableau.
+Data Analyst with 2.5 years of Automation Engineering experience and a strong foundation in SQL, Python, Excel, Power BI, and Tableau.

 I enjoy solving business problems through data analysis, visualization, dashboard development, and storytelling.